CodingCashew/stackcards/README.md

-### FrançaisFlash
+### StackCards

-Welcome to FrançaisFlash, your interactive language learning tool designed to help you master French vocabulary in a fun and engaging way!
+Welcome to StackCards, your interactive learning tool designed to help you master any subject through customizable flashcards and interactive practice! 🚀

 #### ✨Features:
-- **Learn French Vocabulary**: Practice completing French sentences by recalling the missing word.
+- **Customizable Decks**: Create and manage your own decks to tailor your learning experience.
-- **Create Custom Decks**: Tailor your learning experience by creating your own decks with sentences that matter to you.
+- **Interactive Flashcards**: Test your knowledge by recalling the missing information in a fun and engaging way.
-- **Edit and Delete**: Modify or remove your custom decks and cards at any time to keep your learning fresh.
+- **Edit and Delete**: Modify or remove your custom decks and cards at any time to keep your content up-to-date.
 - **Responsive Design**: Seamlessly switch between devices with our responsive design, ensuring a smooth experience on mobile and various screen sizes.

 #### 🔒 Locked Decks: